Headless Commerce: the Definitive Guide for Business Leaders

 Another benefit of applying the headless approach is the reduced time that’s needed for development works.

-Why are fewer hours spent on development?
+Why are fewer hours spent on headless commerce implementation?
 Because the additional frontend/backend modification step is skipped.
 Here’s what you get as a result:

 • shortened downtime;